SheelaQueen/AdminBot-TheZ/README.md

 # AdminBot Features Documentation

-#### If u want access to that bot/want the source code open a ticket in my server with reason AdminBot just go to commands and type !ticket AdminBot

 AdminBot is a comprehensive and robust Discord bot designed to manage and enhance server experiences.
 Below is a detailed feature breakdown, comparing AdminBot to popular alternatives like MEE6, Dyno, and Carl-Bot.

 ## Feature Comparison